katrinamarquez/KatrinaMarquez_T1A2/development_log.md

 Documentation completed:
 - User stories.
 It was ok to do this at this point during development as most of the user stories were mapped out in the flow chart.
 - (NEEDS TO BE REVIEWED): The order of the flow chart and what information is displayed has changed slightly, as a result of issues encountered when writing the methods.

+# 25/04/2020
+Coding completed:
+- Review and refactored code for when customer is purchasing a product.
+Difficulty getting total figure for customer orders printing.

+# 26/04/2020
+Coding completed:
+- Total dollar value of customer order completed.
+Tidied up code to ensure that invoice for customer is printing correctly.
+- Added class for customer.
+Adding contact details to order.
+- Added in closing messages to make looping of while loop cleaner.
+General tidy up of closing messages.

+Documentation:
+- Updated control flows.